Toriality/Toriality/README.md

 **Python**: Although it's not my strong suit, I love Python for its simplicity and for being able to solve anything from extremely complex problems to small things.
 I always enjoy using Python in some of my projects and even in my daily life with, for example, scripts to mass-rename files.

-**C#**: It is the newest language I am learning.
-I started using it to learn how to create games in Unity.
-I still have very little knowledge in C#

 **Other**: NSIS, PHP, MySQL.

 ## Social Medias